CiscoDevNet/MLAnywhere/README.md

 ### Installing MLAnywhere into a Kubernetes cluster (step 3)

-The following assumes you already have a Kubernetes cluster running in which to deploy the MLAnywhere Installation Wizard.
+The following assumes you now have a Kubernetes cluster available to you in which to deploy the MLAnywhere Installation Wizard.

-The MLAnywhere Installation Wizard is deployed to Kubernetes with a `service` and a `deployment`.
-These files have been created separately, or alternatively you can use the all in one file, `mlanywhere-all-in-one.yml`.
+The MLAnywhere Installation Wizard by default is deployed into Kubernetes cluster with a `service` and a `deployment` construction.
+These files are created as 2 separate yaml manifests.
+Alternatively you can use the all in one file, `mlanywhere-all-in-one.yml`.

-By default MLAnywhere uses a Kubernetes Nodeport for access running on port 30003.
-This service can be changed if required.
+Also by default, MLAnywhere uses a Kubernetes Nodeport for access running on port 30003.
+This service port can be changed if required.

 1. Install Kubectl and configure KUBECONFIG access to the Kubernetes cluster if not already configured.

    [Install and setup Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)

-2. Clone the MLAnywhere repository to your local machine
+2. Clone the MLAnywhere repository to your local machine if it has not already been done so.

    `git clone https://github.com/CiscoDevNet/MLAnywhere.git`